 Dates: 400 - 1600

-Subject: Agriculture, Anglo-Saxons, Apocalypticism, Arabic, Archaeology, Architecture, Art, Biblical studies, Byzantium, Carolingians, Celtic, Chivalry, Church Fathers, Classics, Humanism, Clergy, Codicology, Confession, Penance, Conversion, Cosmology, Courtly Love, Crusades, Death, Burial, Diplomacy, Diplomatics, Early Germanic Peoples, Economy, Education, Universities, Epistolography, Family, Children, Marriage, Food and Drink, Gender, General reference, Geography, Government, Heresy, History, Iconography, Immigration, Jews, Judaism, Landscape, Natural History, Law, Linguistics, Literature, Liturgy, Magic, Witchcraft, Manuscript Decoration/Illumination, Manuscript Studies, Maritime, Material Culture, Medicine, Middle English, Military Orders, Monasticism, Music, Muslims, Islam, Nobility, Gentry, Paleography, Papacy, Peasants, Philology, Philosophy, Theology, Piety, Plague, Disease, Political Thought, Poverty, Charity, Prosopography, Recreation, Entertainment, Reform, Religion - Institutional Church, Revolt, Royalty, Monarchs, Saints, Science, Mathematics, Scriptural Exegesis, Seals, Sex, Sexuality, Slavery, Social Groups, Syriac, Theology, Towns, Cities, Travel, Pilgrimage, Vikings, War, Women, Women Religious
+Subject: Agriculture, Apocalypticism, Arabic, Archaeology, Architecture, Art, Biblical studies, Byzantium, Carolingians, Celtic, Chivalry, Church Fathers, Classics, Humanism, Clergy, Codicology, Confession, Penance, Conversion, Cosmology, Courtly Love, Crusades, Death, Burial, Diplomacy, Diplomatics, Early English Studies, Early Germanic Peoples, Economy, Education, Universities, Epistolography, Family, Children, Marriage, Food and Drink, Gender, General reference, Geography, Government, Heresy, History, Iconography, Immigration, Jews, Judaism, Landscape, Natural History, Law, Linguistics, Literature, Liturgy, Magic, Witchcraft, Manuscript Decoration/Illumination, Manuscript Studies, Maritime, Material Culture, Medicine, Middle English, Military Orders, Monasticism, Music, Muslims, Islam, Nobility, Gentry, Paleography, Papacy, Peasants, Philology, Philosophy, Theology, Piety, Plague, Disease, Political Thought, Poverty, Charity, Prosopography, Recreation, Entertainment, Reform, Religion - Institutional Church, Revolt, Royalty, Monarchs, Saints, Science, Mathematics, Scriptural Exegesis, Seals, Sex, Sexuality, Slavery, Social Groups, Syriac, Theology, Towns, Cities, Travel, Pilgrimage, Vikings, War, Women, Women Religious

 Original Language: Arabic (Middle), Aramaic, Armenian, Celtic, Chinese, Coptic, Czech, Dutch, English, Ethiopian, French, Georgian, German, Greek, Hebrew, Italian, Latin, Norse, Persian (Middle), Portuguese, Slavic, Spanish, Syriac, Turkish